ERAU-CORALS/Requirements/publish-markdown/SIDD.md

 ### Valid Length (LEN) <small>SIDD-011</small> {#SIDD-011 }

-LEN shall be an unsigned integer decimal numeric value which accounts for the entire message length.
+LEN shall be an unsigned integer decimal numeric value which accounts for the entire message length, including the preamble and checksum.

 ### CRC32 Checksum <small>SIDD-012</small> {#SIDD-012 }